Classic Pissaladière - French Onion-Topped Flat Bread

 To assemble

-Line the base of the tin with non-stick paper as this makes it easy to remove after baking.
+Line the base of the tin with baking paper as this makes it easy to remove after baking.
 Oil the paper and the insides of the tin, place the dough in it and press it out gently with your fingers towards the edges of the tin: it will probably stop stretching about 2-3cm from the edge but don’t worry, just leave it.
 Leave the tin for 30 minutes until assemble the olives and anchovies for the top.

 Press the dough out again so it goes to the edge of the tin, and spread the top with the cooked onions (leaving a 1cm border around).
 Heat the oven to 220C fan and bake for 25 minutes until pale golden on the crust.
 Remove from the oven, criss cross the top with anchovy fillets and dot with pitted olive halves, then bake for a further 5-10 minutes until sizzling on top.
 Serve hot or warm.